wyndchyme/js-fileexplorer/docs/README.md

 A sample of this script can be found in the <code>index.html</code> file that uses this repository as an example.
 You can view this example as a website <a href="https://wyndchyme.github.io/js-fileexplorer/">here.</a>

 <h2>Legal</h2>
-© wyndchyme 2025.
+© 2025 wyndchyme.
 Licensed under the <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache License 2.0</a>.